 Q: What if you have a faculty member leaving the program and a faculty member joining the program during the reporting year?How should they be recorded?

 A: The Programs and Admissions page asks for the number of faculty/supervisors for all three classification types.
 You should count all faculty/supervisors that participated in any portion of the academic/training year.
 The numbers listed on the Programs & Admissions page will then match the number of individual records present for faculty/supervisors.

 Q: Do we need to include full profiles for our Other Contributors?

 A: Currently, “Other Contributors” are entered into the ARO at program discretion.
 However, they are required for the self-study and in future AROs this information can potentially be available to automatically populate the self-study tables when self-studies are completed online.
-Providing a number of “Other Contributors” requires a full profile for each individual to be completed into the ARO/CoA portal (see Faculty data preparation sheet).
+Providing a number of “Other Contributors” on the Prog./Admissions page requires a full profile for each individual to be completed into the ARO/CoA portal (see Faculty data preparation sheet).

 Reliability Check for Doctoral Programs

 Questions on the Program and Admissions page correspond to the reliability check feature in the ARO.
 This check is available on the Submit page during the ARO.
 The system will test whether the number of students entered for these items match the actual content of individual records.
 If the number of profiles in the ARO Students section does not match the number of students here, the ARO will not allow submission.
 Please note, these categories are limited to the ARO and do not interfere with the interpretation of data provided for other accreditation purposes.

 The reliability check has four mutually exclusive categories:

 - Students for whom this is the year of first enrollment (i.e., new students who entered program in the 2013-2014 academic year).